yusuftaufiq/dotfiles/README.md

   export PATH="$HOME/bin:$PATH" && chezmoi apply
   ```

-  > :info: If you only want to apply certain files and folders, you can also specify target files or directories like `chezmoi apply ~/.config ~/.wallpapers`.
+  > :information_source: If you only want to apply certain files and folders, you can also specify target files or directories like `chezmoi apply ~/.config ~/.wallpapers`.

-  > :info: You must log out and log in again to take effect.
+  > :information_source: You must log out and log in again to take effect.

 ### Miscellaneous installation